Preparations

 --namespace=runai-backend

-To access the organization's docker registry it is required to set the registry's credentials (imagePullSecret).
+To access the organization's docker registry, set the registry's credentials (imagePullSecret).

 Create the secret named `runai-reg-creds` based on your existing credentials.
 For more information, see [Pull an Image from a Private Registry](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/).